brunodea/my-machine/README.md

 *Notes*:
 * my-machine isn't currently completely automated, but it only requires manual intervention at its beginning:
 	* It will be asked to type Arch's ISO root password: type "root";
-* choose passwords at least 8 chars long for ROOT_PWD and USER_PWD.
+* choose passwords at least 8 chars long for ROOT_PWD and USER_PWD;
+* the VM's .vdi file will be create in the directory where `my-machine.sh` was run from.

 # Structure